mahidharvarma9/Restaurant/README.md

 # Restaurant Website

-The aim of this project is to develop webpage for restaurant.
+The aim of this project is to build a webpage for a restaurant.

 ![](Restaurant_Homepage.png)